4-Ford204/Online-Resin-Haven-BE/README.md

-# 🐾 Online-Pet-Store (OPS)
+# 🐾 Online-Resin-Haven (ORH)

-This is an online pet store built with .NET 9.0 that applies clean architecture.
+This is backend of an online resin figures store which is built with .NET 9.0 and applies clean architecture.

 ---